 Skills development groups are groups for adults with a mental health condition or an intellectual disability that focus on improving social abilities

 Support groups address a wide variety of mental health issues to help individuals and their family members.
 One online support group that we have reviewed is Circles Online Support Group.

 Joining a group of people for therapy is intimidating for most, but group therapy has advantages that individual therapy may not.
 Group members are frequently astonished by how gratifying the group experience can be, according to psychologists.

-- Group therapy is typically highly affordable.
+Group therapy is typically highly affordable.
 Instead of focusing on one client at a time, the therapist focuses their time and attention on a larger group of people, which lowers costs for each participant.
-If cost is a major factor for you, other types of therapy prioritize cost-effective therapy that you can explore before deciding.
+If cost is a major factor for you, read our article on How Often Should You Go To Therapy.
+Plus other types of therapy prioritize cost-effective therapy that you can explore before deciding.